|rosanista.tripod.com||Simplified Scientific Christianity|

 Answer: It seems very difficult to conceive that such glorious beings as the Archangels—who are Group Spirits and Race Spirits—can do wrong, at least in the sense that we with our limited understanding attach to that word.
 Christ is the highest Initiate among the Archangels, and as we know that "He suffered in all things as we, being tempted, yet without sin," there is evidently a higher law.
 What that is we shall sense when we consider the relation of the Group Spirits to the animals of their species in the light of the law of analogy, which is the master-key to all mysteries.

-The following illustration from the Cosmo will probably make the difference clear between man with his indwelling Spirit and the animal with its Group Spirit:
+The following illustration from The Rosicrucian Cosmo-Conception will probably make the difference clear between man with his indwelling Spirit and the animal with its Group Spirit:

 Let us imagine a room divided by means of a curtain representing the Desire World, and the other the Physical.
 There are two men in the room, one in each division; they cannot see each other nor can they get into the same division.
 There are, however, ten holes in the curtain, and the man who is in the division representing the Desire World can put his ten fingers through these holes in the other division, representing the Physical World.
 He now furnishes an excellent example of the Group Spirit which is in the Desire World.
 The fingers represent the animals which belong to one species.
 He is able to move them as he wills, but he cannot use them as freely, nor as intelligently as the man who is walking about in the physical division uses his body.